Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 When you catch a problem and correct it, notify the stakeholders in case they also saw something funny and didn’t mention it, and to demonstrate the pro-active monitoring to build trust.

+**Fixing issues with Tech**
+- What is the challenge
+- What are the next steps to fix the issue
+- How could we have captured it proactively rather than retroactively
+- If this went wrong, what else could have gone wrong?
+Perform a health check
+- Backfill the data.
+  - Create a backup of data you’re trying to change
+  - Only change what really needs changing (e.g. only the orders affected)
+  - Test changing a few orders first - then roll it out to the rest
+- Impact analysis
+- Post mortem
+- When communicating:
+  - High level alert: we noticed this is an issue - we’re looking into it
+  - When providing more context: Flesh out the impact and context with Tech first and then communicate the scope of the issue: This impacts X&Y, but it doesn’t touch anything else.
+Next steps are YY and we’ll keep you updated here

  ## Other
  ### Data readiness
 - Strong business sponsorship